Unitarian Universalist Church of Berkeley: Music

 Under the direction of Dr. Bryan Baker, the church continues a tradition of fine music production.
 Vocal music is performed by "Luminescence" (the main choir), a Youth and Children's Choir, and other ensembles.
 An Aeolian-Skinner organ, three grand pianos (Yamaha, Chickering and Baldwin), a harpsichord, and a gamelan are among the many musical instruments featured in church services and special events.
 The church is the home of the Kensington Symphony Orchestra and is frequently used for musical recordings because of its excellent acoustics.
 André Watts gave piano recitals at the church in the early 1990s, two of which were recorded on the EMI label.
 A sing-along performance of Handel's Messiah has been a December tradition since 1966.

 Advocacy and social action

 The congregation has a strong commitment to social justice and a history of progressive actions to foster human rights, world peace, and humane living conditions for all.
-In recent years it has especially focused on marriage equality and immigration justice.
-Ongoing projects also include both financial and volunteer support of the Greater Richmond Interfaith Project and its family shelter, the Contra Costa Interfaith Supporting Community Organization (CCISCO), a partner Unitarian church and village in the Transylvania region of Romania, the Unitarian Universalist Justice Ministry California, the Unitarian Universalist Service Committee, and numerous other organizations.
+Ongoing projects include both financial and volunteer support of the Greater Richmond Interfaith Project and its family shelter, a partner Unitarian church and village in the Transylvania region of Romania, the Unitarian Universalist Justice Ministry California, the Unitarian Universalist Service Committee, and numerous other organizations.